keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 making it evident which columns you are selecting from the table.
 Even if you end up including all columns, the verbatim list ensures transparency and avoids unnecessary complications in your output data.

-{% include tip.html title="Leverage Development Branches" content="
+{% include tip.html title="Safe Development Practices" content="
 For all development tasks, whether adding new components, editing existing configurations, or refining transformations, maximize safety by making use of
 Development branches.
 This strategic approach ensures a secure and controlled environment for your development efforts.
 For detailed guidance on utilizing
 Development branches effectively, refer to the documentation [here](https://help.keboola.com/tutorial/branches/).
 This practice not only enhances the safety of your development processes but also provides a structured and organized approach to managing changes in your
 Keboola environment.
 " %}

 ## Automating Your Flow
 ### Workflow with Parallel Execution